SeasideSt/Seaside-Legacy30/repository/Seaside-Adaptors-Comanche.package/GRSwitchableStream.class/README.md

-A GRSwitchableStream is a class that implements the same protocol as and in addition allows switching between text and binary mode.
+I am a stream that allows switching between text and binary mode.
+In binary mode no encoding will be done.

 Instance Variables
 	codecStream:		<GRCodecStream>